thomaspreece10/SuperEasy-A4S/README.md

 ##Modifying The Code

-Most of the code is in Java.
+The A4S code is in Java.
+It relies on a native serial library which is either 64 or 32 bit and platform dependant.
-The HelperApp (main.exe/main.bmx) is coded in [BlitzMax](http://www.blitzmax.com/) and requires BlitzMax to compile.
+The A4S-Helper is coded in [BlitzMax](http://www.blitzmax.com/) and requires BlitzMax to compile.
 It is also dependant on [wxmax](https://code.google.com/p/wxmax/), a module for Blitzmax.
+The ArduinoUploader program that is used for the Windows version is coded in C and can be found [here] (https://github.com/thomaspreece10/ArduinoUploader)

+##Build.sh
+This script brings together all the required files for each specific build.
+It automatically builds the correct Java file too.
+It does NOT however build the BlitzMax code and expects it to be prebuilt before the script is run.
+It takes 2 arguments.

+The first is either '32' or '64' and designates whether build should be compatible with 32bit Java Virtual Machine(JVM) or 64bit JVM.
+The second is either '1', '2' or '3'.
+1 designates a Windows build, 2 a Mac OSX build and 3 a Linux build.

+After it has finished you should have all the required files assembled in a folder within the Releases folder.

+##A note about using Build.sh on Windows
+Build.sh is a BASH script.
+Windows doesn't ship with a BASH shell so you will have to download one.
+Simply renaming it to .bat will not work.
+The simplest method to get a bash shell would be to install git as it comes with a program called 'git Bash' will can execute the script fine.